dinoapicella/youtube-sync/README.md

 1. In the Foundry VTT setup screen, go to the "Add-on Modules" tab
 2. Click "Install Module"
-3. Search for "Foundry YouTube Player" or paste this URL:
+3. Search for "YouTube Sync" or paste this URL:
    ```
    https://raw.githubusercontent.com/dinoapicella/youtube-sync/refs/tags/1.0.2/module.json
    ```